Websockets

 Outputs

 Success – Returns true if the WebSocket request was created successfully.
+Otherwise false.

 Out Websocket Request – The request object to be used for further setup or initiating the connection.